openshift/enhancements/enhancements/kubernetes-nmstate-integration.md

 Upon receiving a notification event of `NodeNetworkState` update, kubernetes-nmstate Daemon verify the correctness of `NodeNetworkState` custom resource and apply the selected profile to the specific node.

+`NodeNetworkConfigurationEnactment` objects is a read-only object that represents Policy exectuion per each matching Node.
+It will expose configuration status per each Node.

+A new container image (kubernetes-nmstate-handler) will be created.

+A new container image (kubernetes-nmstate-operator) will be created.
+However, the operator and the handler will co-exist in the same upstream repo.

+An upstream API group of nmstate.io is currently used.

 ### User Stories